 Clay Bedding for Two-Part Molds

 When your master has undercuts, you need a two-part mold — silicone on each half, meeting at a parting line.
+The basic principles of molding apply directly here: each half captures geometry the other cannot release.
 Constructing the two halves requires a clay bed for the first pour.

 The process: